istio/istio.io/content/about/security-release-process/security-release-process.md

 ## Istio security team

 Security vulnerabilities should be handled quickly and privately.
-The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.
+The primary goal of this process is to reduce the total time customers are vulnerable to publicly known exploits.

 The Istio security team is responsible for organizing the entire response including internal communication and external disclosure.
-The team will need help from relevant developers and release leads to successfully run this process.
+The team enlists help from relevant developers and release leads to successfully run this process.

 The Istio security team consists of volunteers subscribed to the